-Driver's license fraud includes the use of another person’s identity, the submission of counterfeit identity documents, and all other activities intended to obtain a driver's license or identification card by a person or for a person who is not eligible for issuance of such a document.
+Driver's license fraud includes the use of another person’s identity and the submission of counterfeit identity documents.
+It also includes all other activities intended to obtain a driver's license or identification card by a person or for a person who is not eligible for issuance of such a document.

-- Presentation of counterfeit immigration documents (such as an I-94 or "green card") by an undocumented alien who is not eligible for a Georgia driver's license or identification card.
+- Presentation of counterfeit immigration documents.
+Such as an I-94 or "green card" presented by an undocumented alien who is not eligible for a Georgia driver's license or identification card.

-- Presentation of a counterfeit birth certificate or social security card created on a personal computer by scanning a legitimate document and printing it out on a color printer after changing the identity information.
+- Presentation of a counterfeit birth certificate or social security card.
+Such as one created on a personal computer by scanning a legitimate document and printing it out on a color printer after changing the identity information.

 - Presentation of a legitimate birth certificate belonging to another person.

 Driver's license fraud is a crime.
 Anyone suspected of committing driver's license fraud may be charged with any of a number of violations of state and/or federal law.
 Including, but not limited to the following:

 - O.C.G.A. §16-9-1 Forgery in the 1st degree